cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The groups MUST be modelable as nominal groups in which the strong Diffie-Hellman problem holds {{ABH+21}} {{XWING}}.

-The Montgomery curves Curve25519 and Curve448 have been shown to be modelable as nominal groups in {{ABH+21}} as well as showing the `X25519()` and `X448()` functions respectively pertain to the nominal group `exp(X, y)` function, specifically clamping secret keys when they are generated, instead of clamping secret keys together with exponentiation.
+Prime-order groups such as P-256, P-384, and P-521 and the Montgomery curves Curve25519 and Curve448 have been shown to be modelable as nominal groups in
+{{ABH+21}}, as well as showing the `X25519()` and `X448()` functions respectively pertain to the nominal group `exp(X, y)` function, specifically clamping secret keys when they are generated, instead of clamping secret keys together with exponentiation.

 ### Security Requirements for KDFs {#security-kdfs}